Malaysia–Singapore relations: Other bilateral projects

 There have been schemes to raise the water levels in Johor's Linggiu Reservoir to meet the needs of both countries.
 There is an ongoing joint hydrometric modelling study of the Johor River.
 This has been prompted by the parching of the Reservoir, with its water level dropping to a historic low of 20 per cent after a long spell of rainless days in October 2016.
 The study aims to help find out why water levels in the Reservoir fell recently, and can also analyse what happens when it rains in Johor, and how this translates into inflows to Linggiu and outflows to the Johor River.
 The dip in supply was previously pegged to persistent dry weather, as well as large discharges of water to prevent salinity levels downstream from getting too high.

+Embassies

+Singapore has two diplomatic missions in Malaysia – a High Commission in the Malaysian capital of Kuala Lumpur and a consulate in Johor Bahru.
+There are plans to open consulates in the East Malaysian states of Sabah and Sarawak.
+The High Commission of Malaysia in Singapore is located at Jervois Road.

 Disputes and diplomatic incidents

-Since the expulsion of Singapore from the Federation in 1965, several other differences developed between Singapore and Malaysia, including a dispute over water prices (under the 1961 and 1962 water agreements) and ownership of Pedra Branca, an island off the coast of Johor.
+Since the separation of Singapore from the Federation in 1965, several other differences developed between Singapore and Malaysia, including a dispute over water prices (under the 1961 and 1962 water agreements) and ownership of Pedra Branca, an island off the coast of Johor.